 Query tab: Build and refine queries using the following features:

-Time-range selector: Restrict query results by time range.
+Time-range selector: Specify a time range for the logs that you want to view.
 For more information, see Use the time-range selector.

 Search-text box: Find log entries that match your search terms or phrases.
 For details, see Search for text across log fields.